 Audrey Coleman became Director of the Dole Institute in November 2021.
+She previously served as Associate Director and Director of Museum and Archives, Assistant Director and Senior Archivist at The Institute.

 Upon her appointment, both Senators Dole expressed their support for Audrey’s leadership: